 Despite tall talks about gender equality across streams, there hasn’t been a significant rise in the number of women researchers in the STEM industry.
-In the wake of International Women’s Day 2021, we would like to discuss the challenges faced by women researchers in the STEM industry and how can they overcome gender bias.
+In the wake of International Women’s Day 2021, we would like to discuss the challenges faced by women in STEM industry and how can they overcome gender bias.

 The myth of the math brain is one of the most self-destructive concepts in the education system globally.
 Several studies and analyses have reported gender bias in STEM-related subjects.
 Since its inception, the STEM industry has significantly underrepresented women.
 Despite multi-faceted advancements across the globe, the STEM industry still lacks women in intellectually challenging positions, let alone in senior leadership.